SalomePlatform/shaper/src/SketchPlugin/doc/coincedentFeature.rst

 Note that one of two objects should be a point (i.e. a point, a line or an arc end point, a center of a circle or an arc).

-After the objects are selected the point becomes yellow colored in the view.
+After the objects are selected, the point is highlighted in yellow in the view.

 **TUI Command**: *Sketch_1.setCoincident(Object1, Object2)*